segetes/segetes_data/jsonld/README.md

-This is TEI-influenced JSON-LD-formatted data from the segetes database of Vergil's works.
+This is JSON-LD-formatted data from the segetes database of Vergil's works.